-- The company’s top customers: customers who make the largest total purchases from the company and also the customers who are the “largest” in terms of their total assets – customers that are important regardless of their current level of spending with the company
+- The company’s top customers: those who make the largest total purchases from the company and also the customers who are the “largest” in terms of their total assets – customers that are important regardless of their current level of spending with the company

 - Service agreements and corresponding insurance coverage

 - Current credit policies; run and review the days sales outstanding metric (DSO) to assess the efficiency of accounts receivable

 - Customer Satisfaction Score and related reports for the past three years

 - List, with explanations, of any major customers lost within the past three to five years

 Acquirers are generally also very careful about exercising due diligence in regard to evaluating how well the target company fits in with the overall strategic business plan of the buyer.
 For example, a private equity firm considering a new acquisition will ask how well the proposed target will complement the firm’s existing portfolio of companies.
 A large corporation eyeing a possible M&A deal considers how easy (or how difficult) it is likely to be to successfully merge the target company into the buyer’s total corporate organization.

 The following are some of the key strategic fit issues that acquirers look at and evaluate:

 - Does the target have important technology, products, or market access that the acquirer lacks and has need of or can make profitable use of?